onestardao/WFGY/TensionUniverse/BlackHole/Q028_color_confinement_mechanism.md

 DeltaS_Wilson(m; scale)
 ```

+* Definition: `DeltaS_Wilson(m; scale)` denotes the nonnegative mismatch functional that scores how Wilson loop behavior at the given length scale deviates from an admissible confining reference band.
 * Uses the family of loops at a given length scale to compare observed `(A_scale, P_scale)` behavior with an admissible confining reference class exhibiting an area law at that scale.
 * Properties: